TheAnuska/Diabetics_prediction_using_logistic_regression/README.md

 Predicting whether the person is having diabetics or not.

 # Project overview:

+This project was mainly to use Logistic Regression (LR) method and to play with the numbers.
+Using the LR method, I could predict with 70% accuracy if the new random patient will have diabetics.

+To dive into the dataset, I used a range of techniques such as statistical description (Figure 1), scatter plot with grouping (Figure 2), box plot to investigate any outliers (Figure 3).

+Steps:
 1. Create a tool that cood help to predict the diabetic dessies
 2. Data source https://www.kaggle.com/kandij/diabetes-dataset.
 3. Pre-processing data.
 4. Feature investigation.
 5. Visualization data.
 6. Model prediction.
+To see all steps in details I recomand to see the Jupiter notebook - Diabetics prediction using logistic regression.ipynb

 # FEATURES INFORMATION